Skip to main content

 In this joint study, the Hidden Champions Institute (HCI) of ESMT Berlin and IDG Research Services look into the question of whether the hidden champions are leading the digital transformation of the German economy.
 More precisely, the study compares the digital transformation among hidden champions to other companies and analyzes their challenges.
 The result shows that the German hidden champions take the digital revolution seriously and are working vigorously on positioning themselves more digitally, both regarding internal processes and in relation to new business models.
 In the process, they are considerably quicker and more successful than many small and medium-sized enterprises (SMEs) that are not market leaders.
 However, in comparison to large corporates, the digital transformation of the hidden champions frequently lags behind, requiring them to learn from companies within their own ranks that are among the global leaders in the digital transformation.
 There are indeed such “hidden digital champions”, as the study shows.

-German edition of the study: Hidden Champions - Champions der digitalen Transformation?.
+With permission of IDG Business Media German edition of the study: Hidden Champions - Champions der digitalen Transformation?.

 Pages